imjoseangel/sandbox/kubernetes/netdebug/README.md

 ## `ndots:5` can negatively affect performance

-The default `ndots` configuration is perfect for Kubernetes services but it shouldn't be for later deployed microservices.
+The default `ndots` configuration is perfect for Kubernetes services, but it shouldn't be for later deployed microservices.

-The Cluster and applications, when connecting with other external components may suffer a negative performance impact and slowness.
+Cluster and applications, when connecting with other external components may suffer a negative performance impact and slowness.
 The DNS can become a bottleneck in case of heavy traffic.

 ## Testing CoreDNS Performance with multiple requests

 So far, we have a rich theory but no data. **Observability** needs both enough **data** and a **theory** within which that data can be refined.

-Let's create the test from inside the Kubernetes Cluster by using a small pod that creates between 60 and 80 requests per minute.
-This request range is enough to not overload the Lab Cluster and to test the `ndots` behavior.
+Let's create the test inside the Kubernetes Cluster using a small pod.
+It will launch between 60 and 80 requests per minute.
+This request range is enough to avoid Cluster overloading and to test the `ndots` behavior.

 ### Building the application